xunil75/PyPlex/README.md

 Restart your pyload Server

 Login into the PyLoad webinterface.
 Navigate to the Config page, General Tab and click on "Webinterface".
-Enter the name of the new theme: "PyPlex" in the template field.
+Enter the name of the new theme: "PyPlex" in the template field and hit "Submit"

 Restart your pyload server